10X Sale

 1. Readiness assessments

 Scope of the change must be ascertained.
 The impacts of the proposed change must be carefully evaluated.
 Benefits must be assessed as well.
-The change management team also needs to assess readiness of the organization and people with regards to their willingness to accepting the new change.
+The change management team also needs to assess readiness of the organization and people with regards to their willingness to accept the new change.

 2. Communication and communication planning

 Change brings some amount of disruption.
-Hence it is extremely important to keep every stakeholder informed about the benefits of the change to them as well as to the business as a whole.
+Hence, it is extremely important to keep every stakeholder informed about the benefits of the change to them, as well as to the business as a whole.
 Many times, there may be fear and backlash among employees regarding the change.
 All such apprehensions and fears need to be alleviated through regular planned communication with all stakeholders.
 Communication will also help in getting the support of all stakeholders.

 3. Sponsor activities and sponsor roadmaps